hearvox/unreliable-news/topics/evidence.md

 * Wikipedia

 ## Links to list pages
-We'll link to the following pages for each site (if one exists):
+Link to the following pages for each site (if one exists):
 * Factual News Search (if site has results)
 * Fake News Codex
 * Media Bias/Fact Check (add Left or Right Bias)
 * Wikipedia

-- [ ] Harvest Wikipedia website pages from Wikipedia's <a href="">List of fake news websites</a>, OpenSources notes, and the Is It Fake News? database (site now offline).
+- [ ] To-do: Harvest Wikipedia website pages from Wikipedia's <a href="">List of fake news websites</a>, OpenSources notes, and the Is It Fake News? database (site now offline).

 ## Links to fact-checker pages
-We'll also link to any fact-checking pages for unreliable sites at:
+Link to any fact-checking pages for unreliable sites at:
 * FactCheck.org
 * Lead Stories
 * MBFC (get site's levels for Conspiracy and Pseudoscience)